Why Sales and Delivery Misalignment Kills Trust Before Contracts Do

 Why this matters

 Clients rarely complain first about contracts.
+They complain about surprises.

 When delivery teams inherit promises they did not shape, trust erodes quickly.